gazebosim/docs/Tutorials/sensor/sensor_demo.md

 * link for the sdf tutorial
 * screenshots
 * explain "ignition::gazebo::systems::Sensors" plugin
 * clear the cmakelist file
+* simplify the node
+* rename to sensor_world

 ## Questions

 * question I think lidar without gpu is not supported yet
 * Visualize does it mean the rays for example, or the physical sensor
+* do we need to separate the launch from the tutorial or made a launch tutorial